Call4Cloud | MMP-C | Autopilot | Device Preparation

 5. RebootRequiredURI’s

-Totally off-topic… but while looking at what happens on the client-side, I stumbled on this one this registry key mentioning the Reboot Required URI’s
+This is totally off-topic… but while looking at what happens on the client-side, I stumbled on this one this registry key mentioning the Reboot Required URI’s

 HKLM:\SOFTWARE\Microsoft\Provisioning\SyncML\RebootRequiredURIs